-“It is the talk of the bankruptcy world that we were expecting not a wave of cases, but a tsunami of cases—and it did not happen,” says Michael Malter, a bankruptcy attorney at Binder & Malter in Santa Clara, California.
+“It is the talk of the bankruptcy world that we were expecting not a wave of cases, but a tsunami of cases—and it did not happen,” says Michael Malter, a bankruptcy attorney at law firm Binder & Malter in Santa Clara, California.
 “In fact, bankruptcy filings are down very significantly.”

 The bad news?
 The assistance can’t last forever.

 “With the money that has been flooded into the system through the [federal] relief act, people are able, at the moment, to keep their noses above water,” says Malter.
 “It’s set to end at the end of September; whether it gets extended to the end of the year, who knows? … But at the point at which the assistance ends, and folks then start defaulting on payments, it takes about 120 to 150 days before that translates into lawsuits and the kind of collection actions that are going to force bankruptcy filings.

 “If I had to guess, if the unemployment funds and such stop in September,” he says, “we may be looking at a serious wave [of bankruptcies] late winter, early spring.
 I don’t think it’s going to happen before then.”

 Although eviction moratoriums prevented tenants from being kicked out for not paying rent due to pandemic-related issues, the amount owed to landlords still has to be paid when the moratoriums are lifted.
 Some states, including California, are making plans to help low-income tenants pay their past-due rent.

 But that might not help middle-income and commercial tenants.